enverbashirov/YOLOv3-mMwave-Radar/README.md

 ## TODO

-- Input pipeline
+[x] Input pipeline
+[x] Network training (a working version)
-- Save the model and get the weights on mmwave data
+[ ] Save the model and get the weights on mmwave data [ ] Output pipeline
-- Output pipeline
-- Get output frames
+[ ] Detection on an input

 ## ChangeLog

+25.02.2021 - EB
+- Training is done
+- Didn't remove classes after all.
+Now there is only 1 class (person)
+- Need some work on the network to raise the results

 22.02.2021 - EB
 - Input doesn't match the parameter size for some reason